qala-io/datagen/README.md

 * [Combinatorial Testing](./examples/combinatorial.md) - helps reducing the number of test cases you need to write and run
-* [Fighting with Unique Constraints](./examples/unique-constraints.md) - a test registered a user with unique username?
-The next time you run the test it fails because such user already exists.
+* [Fighting with Unique Constraints](./examples/unique-constraints.md) - do you have a test that registers users with unique username?
+And the next time you run the test it fails because such user already exists..
 * ["Wow, I didn't know about that"](./examples/wow-i-did-not-know-that.md) effect - sometimes randomization may discover tricky cases that you couldn't think of.
 * [Which one to pick?](./examples/which-one-to-pick.md) - often when choosing test data there is no clear winner